AndyJLi0/Anthill/README.md

 2. **Navigate to two test pages: http://localhost:3000/test-results-anthill and http://localhost:3000/test-results-server**

 Note on tests: the results are all printed.
 For most pertinent information, look for the "pending", "failures", and "passes" fields.

-## Note: Questions 5 and above are inconsistent due to the limitations of the LLM and imposing time restrictions.